Makridakis Competitions: Fourth competition (2018)

 In order to ensure that enough data are available to develop an accurate forecasting model, minimum thresholds were set for the number of observations: 13 for yearly, 16 for quarterly, 42 for monthly, 80 for weekly, 93 for daily and 700 for hourly series.

 One of its major objectives was to compare the accuracy of ML methods versus that of statistical ones and empirically verify the claims of the superior performance of ML methods.

 Below is a short description of the M4 Competition and its major findings and conclusion:

 The M4 Competition ended on May 31, 2018 and in addition to point forecasts, it included specifying Prediction Intervals (PI) too.
 M4 was an Open one, with its most important objective (the same with that of the previous three M Competitions): "to learn to improve forecasting accuracy and advance the field as much as possible".

 The five major findings and the conclusion of M4:

-Below we outline what we consider to be the five major findings of the M4 Competition and advance a logical conclusion from these findings.
+There were five major findings of the M4 Competition.